AVu120/weather-forecaster/README.md

 With more time and if use-cases get more complex, adding end-to-end tests & visual tests in CypressJS would be helpful.
 Using more sophisticated testing tools like Google Chrome's lighthouse would also be beneficial in optimizing performance and accessibility of the application as well.

 Note I wrote a TODO list in comments in app.tsx to give you a overview of how I break large pieces of work into smaller ones than progress through them.
 I don't think I completed everything on the todo list but I think the main acceptance criteria for this task was met.
-I wish I could have spent more time on this to do more but I am unable to do so due to other commitments and I will be traveling overseas all weekend.